Where to Eat in Tamarindo

 On the Main Road & Up the hill to Sharky’s

 Take a step off the beach and there are a lot of other restaurants deeper in town.
 We’re writing from the center of town (Diria) and going south and then up the paved road to the left.

 Bamboo Sushi Club (Facebook)

 This is one of our Top 5 Favorite restaurants in Tamarindo, it’s absolutely incredible.
 It’s located across the street from the Beach Club and Copacabana in a little strip shopping center.
 An oasis awaits you as you cross the bridge into the sushi club.
 You feel like you just stepped out of town into a jungle.
 The food is delicious.
 The sushi is extremely fresh and we’ve never had a bite we didn’t love.
 Great as a couple, family or with a group of friends.

-Patagonia is located across from Latitude Blue and is quite delicious.
+Patagonia is located next to Bamboo Sushi and is quite delicious.
 If you’re not a meat fan, might not be your best choice, but if you are, be sure to swing by.
 Some of the best service in town.
 Excellent drinks, nice ambiance and still right in the middle of town.
 Patagonia is one of our go-to restaurants on nights that we want to go out with friends to a great meal.

 Pizza & Co (Facebook)